jeremmfr/terraform-provider-junos/.changes/issue-456.md

   * resource now use new [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework) and some of config errors are now sent during Plan instead of during Apply (optional boolean attributes doesn't accept value *false*, optional string attributes doesn't accept *empty* value, the resource schema has been upgraded to have one-blocks in single mode instead of list)
   * add `routing_instance` argument to allow create sampling instance in routing instance. (`id` attribute has now the format `<name>_-_<routing_instance>`)
 * **resource/junos_services_flowmonitoring_vipfix_template**:
-  * resource now use new [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework) and some of config errors are now sent during Plan instead of during Apply (optional boolean attributes doesn't accept value *false*)
+  * resource now use new [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework) and some of config errors are now sent during Plan instead of during Apply (optional boolean attributes doesn't accept value *false*, the resource schema has been upgraded to have one-blocks in single mode instead of list)
   * `type` argument now accept `bridge-template`
   * add `flow_key_output_interface` argument
   * add `mpls_template_label_position` argument